oktadev/okta-blog/_source/_posts/2020-10-23-how-to-authenticate-with-saml-in-aspnet-core-and-csharp.md

 ---
 layout: blog_post
-title: How to authenticate with SAML in ASP.NET Core and C#
+title: How to Authenticate with SAML in ASP.NET Core and C#
 author: nick-gamb
 by: advocate
 communities: [.net]